parkermac/LiveOcean/tracker2/README.txt

 ============================================================================

-2. Create a copy of experiments.py called "user_experiments.py".
+2. Create a copy of experiments.py called "LiveOcean_user/tracker2/user_experiments.py".
 You will be able to edit this, and the code will look for it first.
-It will not be overwritten by "git pull".

 Then to create the initial positions of your release you make new entries in: